State Theatre (Minneapolis)

-The theatre was built on the site of the first mansion constructed by T. B. Walker in 1874 for his family at 803 Hennepin Avenue.
-His home stood there for forty years until it was demolished to make way for the theatre complex.
+The theatre was built on the site of the first mansion constructed by T. B. Walker, at 803 Hennepin Avenue, in 1874.
+The home stood for forty years until it was demolished to make way for the theatre complex.

-From 1978 to 1989, the building was the Jesus People Church.
-The historic exterior State Theater signage was removed and church signage was installed.
+From 1978 to 1989, the building housed the Jesus People Church.
+Exterior State signage was replaced by church signage.
 Interior alterations were also made.

 The Minneapolis Community Development Agency purchased the LaSalle Plaza block, including the State, in 1989 as part of the LaSalle Plaza development.
-After nearly two years of renovation at a cost of $8.8 million, the State Theatre re-opened in November 1991 with the Minnesota Opera's production of Carousel.
+After nearly two years of renovation at a cost of $8.8 million, the State Theatre re-opened under its original name in November 1991 with the Minnesota Opera's production of Carousel.
 The restored proscenium spans almost the full width of the building and curves 100 feet above the stage.
 The six chandeliers in the house are original, as are the murals on the walls.
-Since the re-opening in 1991, the State has hosted live Broadway touring productions such as Avenue Q, Sweeney Todd and Joseph and the Amazing Technicolor Dreamcoat, concerts by Patti Smith and Gordon Lightfoot, author and adventure speaker series and films including the world premiere of the Minnesota-based movie, Grumpy Old Men.
-The theater appeared in the film Jingle All the Way with Arnold Schwarzenegger and Sinbad in 1996.
+Since the re-opening, the State has hosted live Broadway touring productions such as Avenue Q, Sweeney Todd and Joseph and the Amazing Technicolor Dreamcoat, concerts by Patti Smith and Gordon Lightfoot, author and adventure speaker series and films including the world premiere of the Minnesota-based and filmed movie, Grumpy Old Men.
+The theater appeared in the 1996 film Jingle All the Way with Arnold Schwarzenegger and Sinbad.
 Hennepin Theatre Trust has been the owner and operator since 2005.

 Historic Theatre Group's original partner was Jujamcyn Productions.
 SFX (now Live Nation) bought Jujamcyn Productions in 2000.
 Live Nation sold most of its theatrical properties, including its Minneapolis operations, to Key Brand Entertainment in 2008.
+Steve Vai recorded his 2007 State concert, releasing it as both the live album and concert video, Where the Wild Things Are, in 2009.